chloebtn/EU_Defense_Stocks_2025/README.md

 * **Largest Drawdown:** Lockheed Martin (6.27%) tied to reduced European contracts and shifting US priorities
 * **Smallest Drawdown:** Rheinmetall (2.23%) showing resilience amid geopolitical instability.

+*Note that while European defense stocks are currently outperforming, the long-term sustainability of this trend depends on several factors.
+These include the ability of European countries to maintain increased defense spending in the face of potential economic constraints, and the impact of supply chain challenges.*

 ## Monte Carlo Simulation and Value at Risk 95
 ![Monte Carlo](image-4.png)